Latest Update: 5th January 2021

 We have followed government and industry COVID-19 guidelines, ensuring processes are in place to maintain cleanliness and social/physical distancing and have been awarded the Visit England Industry Standard “We’re Good To Go” Accreditation.

 Health & Safety has always been and will continue to be our absolute priority.
 We have adjusted to new ways of doing things, in order that guests and visitors are assured of our full commitment.
-We will carry out our adjustments in a way that is true to who we are and ensure that these line up with our Broadrayne Farm values.
+We will carry out our adjustments in a way that is true to who we are and ensure that these align with our Broadrayne Farm values.

 We have put in place our own 8 POINT PLAN detailed below.
 This could be subject to change if the guidance alters.